J4ckyz/COGS108_Repo/README.md

 A hello_world type of project

 "Hey there!
-Here is a new Github user who hopefully gains enough experience to finish some exciting project".
+Here is a new Github user who hopefully will gain enough experience to finish his one of the most exciting projects".